stevenaldinger/kali-arm/README.md

 that all the dependencies have been installed.
 - Make sure you run the build-deps.sh script first, which installs all required dependencies.

+** IF YOU ARE BUILDING IN A VM, YOU WILL NEED TO DEDICATE AT LEAST 8GB OF RAM, OR USE A SWAP FILE **

 A sample workflow would look similar to (armhf):

     mkdir ~/arm-stuff